Super Sales

 The Pearl Tower has a revolving restaurant that provides a scenic 360° view of Shanghai

-Wondering just how long your China itinerary needs to be?
+Wondering just how long to stay in China?
 Well, we wouldn’t recommend visiting China for any less than a week.
 The country is vast, to say the least, with so many different sides to it.
 A 7-day China itinerary would be just enough time to discover the highlights of the two major cities, Beijing and Shanghai, with an additional third city such as Xi’an

 To really immerse yourself into all that this incredible country has to offer, stay for longer.
 If you can, we’d recommend spending around two weeks in China.
 This gives you enough time to take in must-sees, like the Great Wall, as well as hidden gems such as the Leshan Giant Buddha.
 You’ll also have time to really soak in all that you’re seeing and generally stroll along at a much more leisurely pace.